From the state house: Latest on the state budget talks

 Justin’s political career began at 17 when Governor John Baldacci appointed him to serve on the Maine State Board of Education as its first student member where he advocated for civics education and drug prevention programming.
 While he was a National Delegate to the Democratic National Convention, he also interned for Republican U.S. Senator Olympia Snowe prior to her retirement, learning the importance of bipartisanship.

-He currently works for the Journal Tribune as their Digital Advertising Executive and is also a small business owner, running his own multimedia public relations company, Chenette Media LLC.
+He currently works for the Journal Tribune as their Digital Advertising Executive, at Saco Sport & Fitness as their Marketing Coordinator, and is also a small business owner, running his own marketing & public relations firm, Chenette Media LLC.